bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 The mods I'm currently playing through:

-- Carved Brink
 - Leaps of Faith - A Misc Quest
 - Quest Expansions by jayserpa
-- The Gray Cowl of Nocturnal
-- There Is No Umbra - Chapter II

 The mods I want to play (mods marked WIP haven't been released at the time of writing):